radius-project/radius/docs/contributing/README.md

 - Each resource group where the user wants to deploy Radius applications must have our hosting platform and control-plane running in them.
 This is performed by our environment setup.
 - We support a very limited set of Azure regions based on the availability of resources we use.

 Our environment setup is driven by an ARM template and a deployment script (used to initialize AKS).
-These operations are part of `rad env init azure`.
+These operations are part of `rad init`.
 This is needed today because each environment is self-contained (single-tenant) and does not share resources with other subscriptions or other environments in the same subscription.

 > 🚀 Future State 🚀 <br>
 When we have built a fully-managed Azure service it will remove the need for environment setup to create resources in Azure.
 It will simply add configuration locally.
 The control-plane and hosting platform will be centrally-managed as multitenant services like other production Azure services.